All Products

 • We recommend that you manually create schemas at the destination.
 If you create a schema by using the data transmission service, skip the failed objects in the schema migration step.

-• If you have selected only Incremental Synchronization when you created the data migration project, the data transmission service requires that the local incremental logs of the source database be retained for more than 48 hours.
+• If you selected only Incremental Synchronization when you created the data migration task, the data transmission service requires that the local incremental logs of the source database be retained for at least 48 hours.

 In the following table, OB_Oracle stands for an Oracle tenant of OceanBase Database.